hernantz/blog/content/socialism-works-but-doesnt-scale.md

 ability to change the course of action of such society decreases.
 The virtues of the socialist ideals turn into a dilusional mirage.

-This disconection makes the government less accountable, prone to corruption.
+This disconnection makes the government less accountable, prone to corruption.

-Central planning is now inneficient and too risky, it affects too many people and probably assumes too much.
+Central planning is now inneficient and too risky, it affects too many people and policies probably assume too much.
 Regulations are slow to adapt and impose hidden costs.
 Politics become aggresively toxic.
 No one is satisfied.

 Here is where libertarians should step in and say: *I warned you about against feeding the demagogic leviathan*.
+Big government is a fiasco.

-There has never existed a more eficient way to coordinate large amounts of people
+The dynamism and eficiency that capitalism achieves, in coordinating efforts of a society, producing better goods and cheaper services has no sutable oponent.

-Here is where capitalism, freedom to experiment, commerce, competition and globalization really shines.
+Free markets, tolerance, divergence, innovation, competition and freedom to experiment are indispensable at this scale.
+Now ideas of limiting authority, decentralizing power, and questioning regulations really shine.

-As a libertarian, I'm willing to accept a certain amount of forced colectivism, so long as it stays local, accountable and in competition with other communities.
+As a libertarian, I do undestand socialists.
+I'm willing to accept a certain amount of forced colectivism, so long as it stays local, accountable and in competition with other communities.
+But I still stand by freedom, as the beacon of light guiding my life and principles.